Syndica/sig/docs/sig-cli.md

 `entrypoint.mainnet-beta.solana.com:8001` or `entrypoint.testnet.solana.com:8001`
 to start talking to the network

-you wont need to change any of the defaults unless you are doing something specical requiring a different host or port.
+you won't need to change any of the defaults unless you are doing something special requiring a different host or port.

-we dont have a way to access the gossip data stored yet.
+we don't have a way to access the gossip data stored yet.

-we do have many helpful metrics stored in a grafana dashboard while gossip runs which you can read me about in `prometheus-grafana/`
+we do have many helpful metrics stored in a grafana dashboard while gossip runs which you can read about in `metrics/`

 ## snapshot-download